zooko/smalloc/README.md

 To push an item onto the free list (in order to implement `free()`), you are given the slot number of the item to be freed.
 Take the current `flh` and copy its value into the data slot of the item to be freed.
 Now set the `flh` to be the index of the item to be freed.
 That item is now the new head of the free list.

 If there are no items on the free list when you are satisfying a `malloc()` or `realloc()`, then you increment the ever-allocated-count, `eac`, and return a pointer into the next, never-before-allocated, slot.

-## Algorithms, More Detail -- Growers

-Suppose the user calls `realloc()` and the new requested size is larger than the original size.
-Allocations that ever get reallocated to larger sizes often, in practice, get reallocated over and over again to larger and larger sizes.
-We call any allocation that has gotten reallocated to a larger size a "grower".

-If the user calls `realloc()` asking for a new larger size, and the new size still fits within the current slot that the data is already occupying, then just be lazy and consider this `realloc()` a success and return the current pointer as the return value.

-If the new requested size doesn't fit into the current slot, and if it is less than or equal to 64 bytes, allocate from the slab with 64 byte slots (slab number 11).

-If the new requested size doesn't fit into 64 bytes, then allocate from the slab with 4 MiB slots (slab number 17).

-(As always, if the requested size doesn't fit into 4 MiB, then fall back to `mmap()`.)

-## Algorithms, More Detail -- Overflowers

-Suppose the user calls `malloc()` or `realloc()` and the slab we choose to allocate from is full.
-That means the free list is empty, and the ever-allocated-count is equal to 20,971,520 -- the total number of slots in this slab.
-This could happen if there were 20,971,520 allocations from this slab alive simultaneously.
-In that case, allocate from the next bigger slab, i.e. incremenent the slab number and try again.
-(Thanks to Nate Wilcox, also my colleague at Shielded Labs, for suggesting this technique.)

-What if the slab you were trying to allocate from was the biggest slab -- slab 17 -- and it was full?
-Then fall back to using `mmap()` to request more memory from the operating system and just return the pointer to that.

-## Algorithms, *Even* More Detail -- Multiprocessing
+## Algorithms in More Detail -- Multiprocessing

-To make `smalloc` perform well with multiple processors/cores operating in parallel, we need to make two changes to the above.
+To make `smalloc` perform well with multiple cores operating in parallel, we need to make do two things.

-### Thread-Safe State Changes

-First, add thread-safe locks around the modifications of the free lists and the ever-allocated-counts to ensure that concurrent updates to them are valid.
-This is sufficient to ensure correctness of `smalloc`'s behavior under multiprocessing.

-Specifically, we use a simple loop with atomic compare-and-exchange or fetch-and-add operations.

-* To pop an element to the free list:

-1. Load the value from `flh` into a local variable/register, `a`.
-2. If it is the sentinel value, meaning that the free list is empty, return.
-(This `malloc()`/`realloc()` will then be satisfied from the never-yet-allocated slots instead.)
-3. Load the value from the free list slot indexed by `a` into a local variable/register `b`.
-4. Atomically compare-and-exchange the value from `b` into `flh` if `flh` still contains the value in `a`.
-5. If the compare-and-exchange failed (meaning the value of `flh` has changed), jump to step 1.

-Now you've safely popped the head of the free list into `a`.

-* To push an element onto the free list, where `i` is the index to be
-freed:

-1. Load the value from `flh` into a local variable/register, `a`.
-2. Store the value from `a` into the free list element with index `i`.
-3. Atomically compare-and-exchange the index `i` into `flh` if `flh` still contains the value in `a`.
-4. If the compare-and-exchange failed (meaning that value of `flh` has changed), jump to step 1.

-Now you've safely pushed `i` onto the free list.

-* To increment `eac`:

-1. Fetch-and-add 1 to the value of `eac`.
-2. If the result is `eac > 20,971,520`, meaning that the slab was already full, then fetch-and-add -1.
-(This `malloc()`/`realloc()` will then be satisfied by the next slab instead.)

-Now you've safely incremented `eac`.

 ### Separate Areas For Multiprocessing

-The second thing to do for multiprocessing is replicate the data structures for slabs 0 through 10 (inclusive) into 64 identical "areas", so that separate cores will (typically) use separate areas from one another.
+Replicate the data structures for slabs 0 through 10 (inclusive) into 64 identical "areas" that'll each be (typically) accessed by a different thread.
 This is not necessary for correctness, it is just a performance optimization.

 ```